 The health insurance abyss

 Early retirement without coverage is the health insurance black hole.
 That’s where your retirement savings will go until Medicare begins.
 Everybody knows health care is the largest expense you’ll face in retirement.
-Not only does the cost increase faster than most everything else, but we get old, break down, and die.
+Not only does the cost increase faster than almost everything else, but we also get old, break down, and die.
 Our slow demise requires a good bit of money.
 Even though that’s a bit depressing, it’s the truth.

 Health insurance is the showstopper